seanshahkarami/waggle-notebooks/README.md

 All dependencies are listed in a standard requirements file.
 To install, just
 run:
 ```
-# or pip3, if you have python 2 and 3 installed
 pip install -r requirements.txt

+# you may need to explicitly use pip3, if you have python 2 and 3 installed.
+pip3 install -r requirements.txt
 ```

 Now you should be able to open the notebook viewer in this directory: